Legal Framework - Being Aware Care

 For the purposes of this toolkit, the phrase "Children Looked After" (CLA) refers to children and young people under the age of 18 who are looked after by the local authority, either because they are on a care order or they are accommodated through a voluntary arrangement with their parents.
 The words Looked After Children, Children Looked After (CLA), and Children in Care are all used interchangeably; however, LAC is not used.

-Child in Care And Child Looked After Definition
+Child in Care and Child Looked After Definition

 Children Looked After are those who get housing from a local authority constantly for 24 hours or longer.